2021 Spring Quarterly Meeting

 Please join us for our Spring Quarterly Meeting on Wednesday, March 10, 2021 from 4pm to 6pm EST. This is a virtual event.

-This meeting will feature the following presentations.
-More will be listed shortly!
+This meeting will feature two presentations.

 Life in New York, 2050: Passive Houses, Electric Transportation and a Decarbonized Grid